meysam-amini/SpringCloudMicroservices/README.md

-# Spring CLoud Kubernetes Microservices
+# Spring Cloud Kubernetes Microservices

 A scenario of secure communications between MicroServices which are implemented using SpringBoot3 and SpringCloud2022 and deployed on k8s cluster.

+---

 ## Tech Stack:
 * JDK 17